Diversity Makes a Difference

 Some students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-Traditionally, undergraduate students range in age from 18 to 22.
+The "traditional" college student is thought to be between the ages of 18-21.
 However, this university appears to attract a majority of older students.
-At Ashland University, 36.1% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Ashland University, 36.1% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Ashland #115 in the nation for student age diversity.

 Review Age Diversity at Ashland

-Analyze the age range of Ashland undergraduates with the following chart.
+Analyze the age range of Ashland students with the following chart.

 Questions About Diversity